Project

 Change the background color of a tab when it can be closed by Back

-Added by Sam Jones almost 2 years ago.
-Updated about 1 year ago.
+Added by Sam Jones about 2 years ago.
+Updated over 1 year ago.

 Status: